MarcCarr/InfoSecMC/H4_Webbed.md

  # Johnny tables
--I started by opening the example web page and browsing around the different products and categories.
+I started by opening the example web page and browsing around the different products and categories.
 I looked for a field where I could insert text, but there wasn't one so I looked the URL more carefully.
 When looking at a specific category, the URL ended with e.g. "category=Accessories".
 Comparing this to the example query provided in the task instructions, I thought I could modify the URL to exploit the vulnerabilty here.

 - I wasn't sure where to begin or what to add to the URL so I read through this: https://portswigger.net/web-security/sql-injection#how-to-detect-sql-injection-vulnerabilities
 - The "Retrieving Hidden Data" section had the answer ready, which I added to the site's URL.
 I took away the 'category' part and added: 'OR+1=1--.